olivier3lanc/Jekyll-LibDoc/libdoc-front-matter.md

 *
 {:toc}

-LibDoc comes with the following optional parameters that can be set into the front matter of each page and every layout.
+LibDoc comes with the following optional parameters that can be set into the front matter of each page.

 ## Order